ETCLabs/EtcPal/docs/mainpage.md

    Or, if you are generating IDE project files, simply run the projects in the 'tests' folder in your IDE.

-   Alternatively, you can define `LWPA_TEST_BUILD_AS_LIBRARIES=ON` to compile the unit and integration tests into static libraries, which is often useful for running tests on embedded targets.
+   Alternatively, you can define `ETCPAL_TEST_BUILD_AS_LIBRARIES=ON` to compile the unit and integration tests into static libraries, which is often useful for running tests on embedded targets.

-Alternatively, if you don't want to use CMake, your project can simply build in the lwpa sources directly using the appropriate directories for your target platform.
+Alternatively, if you don't want to use CMake, your project can simply build in the EtcPal sources directly using the appropriate directories for your target platform.

 ### Platform Dependencies

-The platform ports of lwpa have the following dependencies:
+The platform ports of EtcPal have the following dependencies:
 + FreeRTOS
   - Tested back to FreeRTOS 9.0.0.
 Not guaranteed to work with older versions.
   - Optional Features:
-    * lwpa_uuid: Creation of V1 and V4 UUIDs not implemented (not provided by
+    * etcpal_uuid: Creation of V1 and V4 UUIDs not implemented (not provided by
       FreeRTOS).
 + macOS
   - Tested back to macOS 10.11.
 Not guaranteed to work with older versions.